Pharaoh™: A New Era similar games & best alternatives

 Game with the same Leadership vibe

-3"Players lead and manage their town and citizens but no multiplayer leadership roles."
+3"Players lead their city and manage multiple systems, making strategic decisions and guiding development, though no multiplayer leadership roles."

 "Players lead and manage city development and resources, though no multiplayer leadership roles."